Norah Lange: Life

 A member of the Florida group, which also included figures such as Oliverio Girondo (whom she married in 1943) and Jorge Luis Borges (who dedicated an article to her in his first book of prose, Inquisiciones), she published in the "ultraist" magazines Prisma, Proa, and Martín Fierro.

 Her ultra-modernist poetry influenced other well-known Argentine writers such as Nydia Lamarque, Maria Elena Walsh, Maria Dhialma Tiberti, and Ines Malinow.

 Her 1950 novel Personas en la sala was published in English as People in the Room (trans.
 Charlotte Whittle) by the publisher "And Other Stories" in 2018.

-In 1959, SADE (the Argentine Society of writers) awarded her their Grand Prize of Honor.
-This was the same award as Jorge Luis Borges had been given in 1944 but his work has remained more popular and in print.
+In 1959, SADE (the Argentine Society of writers) awarded her their Grand Prize of Honour.
+This was the same award that Jorge Luis Borges had been given in 1944 but his work has remained more popular and in print.
 It has been proposed that she has been mistakenly seen as (just) a muse and not as a leading author.